solodev/cloud-documentation/src/infrastructure/clusters/Cluster Overview/Update/index.md

 # Update Cluster

-Update a cluster's details or delete a cluster from your Solodev Cloud by clicking the **Update** button on the Cluster Overview page.
+Update a cluster's details or delete a cluster from your Solodev Cloud by clicking the **Update** button on the Cluster Details page.

 <img src="../../../../images/updatecluster.jpg" alt="updatecluster" style="width: 75%; display: block"></a>